BLCM/bl3mods/Grimm/Borderlands 3&2/ReadMe.md

 Borderlands 3&2
 ===============

+## (IN)COMPATIBILITIES

+This mod is not compatible with Early Bloomer, since it already does the same thing.
+Running it will make anoints drop in your game even if they are removed with this mod.

+It is not compatible with any mod that changes the damage of guns and grenades.

+It is compatible however with mods that change the global scaling (like BL2 Scaling).

 ## MOD DESIGN

 This is a global balance and QoL mod, that has multiple versions that should please everyone.